 - Salt and Pepper

 - Rice - I’ll usually use cooked long grain white rice for this recipe.
-But especially since you are adding already cooked rice, feel free to use brown rice or even wild rice if you prefer.
+But especially since you are adding cooked rice, feel free to use brown rice or wild rice if you prefer.
 If you want to go super healthy, you could even use cauliflower rice.

 - Salsa - use your favorite kind of salsa from the store, or even make your own Homemade Fresh Salsa.
 Canned diced tomatoes would work, too.